Fast dynamical similarity analysis: Results

 where $c$ is the number of ablated neurons and $\ell$ is the interaction length scale.
 When $\alpha = 1$, the network forms a perfect ring, and as $\alpha$ decreases, the attractor becomes increasingly linear.

-Our results demonstrate that all suggested variants are equally sensitive to change in dynamics, as the original DSA, and it is computationally more efficient.
-Both the family of fastDSA and DSA sharply increased their estimated distance value as $\alpha$ transitioned from less than one (line attractor) to exactly one (ring attractor), confirming their sensitivity to topological changes (\autoref{fig:fig4_new}d, middle; blue, red, green, and purple traces), in contrast to Procrustes analysis (yellow trace).
-Furthermore, comparing the computation times suggests that fastDSA was approximately 15 times faster than DSA in detecting these topological changes (\autoref{fig:fig4_new}d, right).
+Our results demonstrate that all suggested variants are equally sensitive to change in dynamics \citep[as good as previous method, DSA][]{ostrow2023beyond}, while being computationally more efficient.
+Both the family of \fastDsaTermAbbriv\ and DSA sharply increased their estimated distance value as $\alpha$ transitioned from less than one (line attractor) to exactly one (ring attractor), confirming their sensitivity to topological changes (\autoref{fig:fig4_new}d, middle; blue, red, green, and purple traces), in contrast to Procrustes analysis (yellow trace).
+Furthermore, comparing the computation times suggests that \fastDsaTermAbbriv\ was approximately 15 times faster than DSA in detecting these topological changes (\autoref{fig:fig4_new}d, right).

-Comparing optimization behavior of the fastDSA family with DSA suggests the fastDSA family has comparable optimization landscapes and is computationally more efficient (even after taking into account the convergence speed).
-We assessed the performance of fastDSA under varying topological transformations by selecting two values of $\alpha$ (\autoref{fig:fig4_new}e,f): $\alpha = 0.2$, corresponding to minor topological changes (\autoref{fig:fig4_new}e), and $\alpha = 0.9$, indicating more substantial topological modifications (\autoref{fig:fig4_new}f).
-As expected, all fastDSA methods show a decreasing loss (\autoref{fig:fig4_new}e,f left) and lower similarity scores were observed at $\alpha = 0.2$, while higher scores emerged at $\alpha = 0.9$, clearly reflecting sensitivity to the degree of topological transformation (\autoref{fig:fig4_new}e, middle).
-The stopping iterations reveal that fastDSA methods generally converge slightly later than DSA for the selected tasks (\autoref{fig:fig4_new}e, f left; comparing the corresponding vertical lines).
-However, despite the slightly slower convergence of fastDSA in terms of iteration count, the per-iteration computation of fastDSA is considerably shorter, resulting in a reduction in overall runtime (approximately 100 times faster than DSA; see, \autoref{fig:fig4_new}e, f right ).
+Comparing optimization behavior of the \fastDsaTermAbbriv\ family with DSA suggests the \fastDsaTermAbbriv\ family has comparable optimization landscapes and is computationally more efficient (even after taking into account the convergence speed).
+We assessed the performance of \fastDsaTermAbbriv\ under varying topological transformations by selecting two values of $\alpha$ (\autoref{fig:fig4_new}e,f): $\alpha = 0.2$, corresponding to minor topological changes (\autoref{fig:fig4_new}e), and $\alpha = 0.9$, indicating more substantial topological modifications (\autoref{fig:fig4_new}f).
+As expected, all \fastDsaTermAbbriv\ methods show a decreasing loss (\autoref{fig:fig4_new}e,f left) and lower similarity scores were observed at $\alpha = 0.2$, while higher scores emerged at $\alpha = 0.9$, clearly reflecting sensitivity to the degree of topological transformation (\autoref{fig:fig4_new}e, middle).
+The stopping iterations reveal that \fastDsaTermAbbriv methods generally converge slightly later than DSA for the selected tasks (\autoref{fig:fig4_new}e, f left; comparing the corresponding vertical lines).
+However, despite the slightly slower convergence of \fastDsaTermAbbriv\ in terms of iteration count, the per-iteration computation of \fastDsaTermAbbriv\ is considerably shorter, resulting in a reduction in overall runtime (approximately 100 times faster than DSA; see, \autoref{fig:fig4_new}e, f right ).